Safe and effective! Yep, our top home remedies for fleas will restore sanity to you and your dog!

 Unless you’re willing to mix your essential oils with a carrier oil (a vegetable oil used for dilution), don’t use them.

 Many people, blogs and companies advocate water-suspended essential oils for fleas.
 This practice is dangerous.
-Water can’t safely disperse essential oils because essential oils are NOT water-soluble unless they’ve been diluted with a solvent.
+Water can’t safely disperse essential oils because essential oils are NOT water-soluble.
+They need to be diluted with a solvent.

 Chemistry is chemistry and anyone who tells you otherwise is misinformed.